-- Construction Problems

-- Source of Supply

 - Storage

 - Distribution systems

 - Pressure

 - f.
 Propose Alternative

-g.
+- g.
 Preliminary Cost Estimate

-h.
+- h.
 Conclusion and Recommendations

-i.
-Infrastructure Replacement Plan
+- Infrastructure Replacement Plan asset management identification and plan use is strongly recommended for information discussion and presentation)

-- Estimated replacement date for all equipment, given the life span provided in the system description
+- Estimated replacement date for all equipment, given the life span provided in the system description (identification of key assets is strongly recommended)

-- Estimated equipment replacement costs (must also be included as a line item in the project budget)
+- Estimated equipment replacement costs (must also be included as a line item in the project budget) (identification of key assets is strongly recommended)

 - Source of funding for equipment replacement.

 - j.
 Operation Replacement Plan (Operation & Maintenance (O&M))

-The proper operation and maintenance manual of Water Facilities is essential to insure that a 20 years useful life.
+The proper operation and maintenance manual of Water Facilities is essential to ensure that a 20 year design life/useful life.
 An Operation & Maintenance Manual is necessary to achieve the design life and is an essential component of the plan of operation.
+Asset management identification and plan use is strongly recommended for information discussion and presentation).
 The content of the manual should be in accordance with the Commonwealth and Federal and Operator Certification Program and DWSRF Requirements and it should include or be at least as follows:

-- An overview of the operations plan - Names, responsibilities, qualifications, and training of operating personnel - A description of routine operation and maintenance procedures for source meters, pumping plants, treatment works, and disinfection - Complaint response procedures - Water quality violation response procedures (particularly for microbial contaminants)
+- An overview of the operations plan (asset management plan consideration is also recommended) - Names, responsibilities, qualifications, and training of operating personnel - A description of routine operation and maintenance procedures for source meters, pumping plants, treatment works, and disinfection

-- Raw water analysis - Water quality monitoring plan for water sources, the treated water and distribution system.
+- Complaint response procedures - Water quality violation response procedures (particularly for microbial contaminants) - Raw water analysis - Water quality monitoring plan for water sources, the treated water and distribution system.
 This plan, updated annually, should define the water quality constituents; specific the sample, location, frequency, and next sample date; and identify the laboratory conducting the analysis.
 The costs of implementing the plan should be identified and included as a line item in the projected budget. - A description of record keeping and reporting procedures, including a description of all required records.